SFM to RPM [Easy Guide to Surface Speed/SFM in Machining]

 What is Surface Speed?

-Surface Speed and SFM are used to help determine the best spindle rpm for machining cuts.
+Surface Speed and SFM are used to help determine the best spindle speed (measured in RPM or Revolutions per Minute) for machining cuts.
+We also sometimes refer to Surface Speed as Cutting Speed.
 That sounds pretty useful, right?

 Sounds like a tall order, but it’s really pretty simple.